JanssenProject/jans/oxd-gen-client/docs/DevelopersApi.md

 Setup Client

-Setups client for securing communication to oxd-server
+Setups client is for securing communication to oxd-server

 ### Example
 ```java